 - chief information officers

 - customer service managers

 - IT industry

 - privacy experts

 - legal experts

 - financial industry

-- Be stimulated by debate and discussion about managing digital identity by facilitating greater awareness of identity-related topics.
+- You would have been stimulated by debate and discussion by facilitating greater awareness of state-of-the art digital identity-related topics

-- People from government, business and academia are coming together to share knowledge, and experiences in order to widen perspectives.
+- People from government, business, community service providers and academia came together to share knowledge and experience in order to widen perspectives

-- Get involved in the debate on managing digital identity and what it means for us, as New Zealanders.
+- You would have got involved in the debate on digital identity and privacy as enablers, and what it means for New Zealand